Preview this Page

 - Small snacks that do not require heating

 - Any food required for medical purposes and medically indicated nutritional supplements

 - Any food required for special dietary needs

 - Baby food/baby formula

-- Soft-sided insulated bags no larger than 8.5″ wide x 6″ high x 6″ deep
+- Soft-sided insulated bags no larger than 8.5 in. wide x 6 in. high x 6 in. deep

-- Alcohol and glass containers
+- Glassware or glass containers